ethglobal/ethsingapore-bounties/README.md

 #### 2.3) Check out the sponsor prizes available

 Some of ETHGlobal’s sponsors have their own prizes.
-Note that ETHSanFrancisco has no influence on either the challenge or the judging, this is entirely up to the sponsors.
+Note that ETHSingapore has no influence on either the challenge or the judging, this is entirely up to the sponsors.
 You can find all the prize awards, you guessed it, [here](https://github.com/ethglobal/ethsingapore-bounties/issues).

 Please note that **you can submit your work to multiple prizes**, they are not exclusive!
 So for example you can submit your work to the open track bounty and a sponsor specific prize, just make sure to submit it everywhere you want to participate.